 This is being facilitated by the Bay Dreams event organisers, and is available for purchase.
 Sites range from $99 - $139 for two nights.
 People will need to bring tents, or can buy a tent from a range of Nelson retailers.
 People will not be permitted to sleep in cars or camper vans.
 See baydreams.co.nz to book a camp site.

 The 2020 campground is at Rutherford Park, between the Trafalgar Centre and Trafalgar Park, and can hold over 1,400 ticket holders.
 The public will still be able to walk along the Maitai Walkway but the bridge connecting Rutherford Park to Trafalgar Park will be for ticket holders only on 4 January.

 What transport will be available?

-How can I contact festival organisers?
+How can I contact the festival organisers?

 Can I talk to festival organisers and Council about the event?

-Who profits from this event?
+Are council members profiting from this event?

-The festival is being delivered by a private promoter, Bay Dreams South Ltd. No Council staff or elected members will financially benefit from this event.
+The festival is being delivered by a private promoter, Bay Dreams South Ltd.

 How much will this event cost ratepayers?